Top Concert Venues in Montreal for Live Music

 • Address: 1950 Rue Claude-Gagné, Laval, QC

-Just across the bridge in Laval, Place Bell emerged in 2017 as a 10,000-seat multi-purpose arena blending sports and shows, with recent upgrades hosting Olivia Rodrigo‘s 2025 sold-out doubleheader drawing 18,000 fans.
+Just across the bridge in Laval, Place Bell opened in 2017 as a modern 10,000-seat multi-purpose arena that successfully blends hockey, concerts, and community events.

 4. Salle Wilfrid-Pelletier